HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/README.md

 Let's Take an AURDUINO LEONARD Board.
 In that we have one processor chip. we have many interfaces around the processor they are
 JTAG-UART FTDI, QSPI1-FLASH, I2C0-EEPROM, VCC/GND, ADc(QSP3), MUXED with GPIOS, SDRAM chip, DIrect I2C, direct QSPI, GPIO0-7, PWM0-3, GPIO8-14, PWM4-5

-If we go inside the processor
+If we see inside the processor
  <img width="300" alt="Screenshot 2024-03-15 at 16 06 05" src="https://github.com/HarithaDuggireddy/NASSCOM-VSD-SOC-Design-Report/assets/163351500/409ee6de-9f78-4165-a0ee-9044921f61c7">

   The above picture shows the package named __QFN48__ (Quad Flat No-leads), this is a __48 pin__ package with __7mmx7mm area__.